-Make Eleanore of Toledo’s dress in your size with our pattern!
+Make Eleanore of Toledo's dress!

-two-inch and three-inch wide strips of contrasting wool or colourful ribbon for guards, as many as desired
+Notions: thread, hooks & eyes or cord and closed rings (thread eyelets may also be used), two-inch and three-inch wide strips of contrasting wool or colourful ribbon for guards, as many as desired

 Yardage Requirements: Gown with matching sleeves - 6 yards 45" or 4½ yards 60" wide; Gown without sleeves: 4 yards 45" or 3 yards 60" wide; Constrasting sleeves: 2 yards 45" or 1½ yards 60" wide; Lining - 2 yards 45" or 1½ yards 60" wide; (bodice & sleeves only); Interlining: ½ yard 45" or 60" wide (bodice only)

 Click here.
 If you don't look your best, we haven't done our job.